-The fifth year resident will be assigned to the General Surgery Services at RUHS and Kaiser Permanente.
+The fifth-year resident will be assigned to the General Surgery Services at RUHS and Kaiser Permanente.
 At the conclusion of this year, the Chief resident should have acquired all the required cases in the Defined Categories established by the ACGME, acquired sufficient professional ability to practice competently and independently, and be qualified and eligible for American Board of Surgery Board certification.
+In addition to American Board of Surgery Requirements, the chief residents will be role models of professionalisms and help guide junior residents in all and any aspect of their daily duties.